 Occasionally, someone will enter a caveat and an appearance to a warning where they are seeking to prevent a Will being admitted to probate, but their position is weak or wholly hopeless.
 What do you do then?

 Well, the answer depends on just how hopeless the caveator’s position is.

 The hopeless case – caveator has no contrary interest

 From time to time, someone will enter a caveat where they lack a contrary interest and have no other basis for disputing the entitlement to a grant.
-Usually, this happens where someone believes that they may have an interest in an estate if the Will they take issue with is invalid, but they are in fact mistaken – for example, where the earlier Will upon which they rely has been automatically revoked by marriage or divorce and they would not benefit on intestacy.
+Usually, this happens where someone believes that they may have an interest in an estate if the Will they take issue with is invalid, but they are in fact mistaken – for example, where the earlier Will upon which they rely has been automatically revoked by marriage and they would not benefit on intestacy.
 Occasionally, caveats are entered for reasons that are misconceived (e.g. where there is a prospective claim under the Inheriance (Provision for Family and Dependants) Act 1975 but no validity challenge) or vexatious.

 Form 5 requires only very limited information to be given when the caveator enters an appearance and they are not required to produce any evidence supporting their claim to a contrary interest.

 In such cases, where, for example, the caveator cannot hope to gain any benefit from a contentious probate dispute – a summons may be issued to bring the matter before a District Judge of the Principle Registry or a Probate Registrar and to have the matter dealt with summarily by applying to vacate the caution.
 This will usually be quicker and more cost effective than having to issue contentious probate proceedings.

 The weak case – caveator has a contrary interest but their claim is weak